ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create Device Type in Master Data

-Upon receiving a request to add Device Type with the input parameters (code, name, descr, lang_code and is_active), the system Stores the Device Type in the DB
+Upon receiving a request to add Device Type with the input parameters (code, name, descr, lang_code and is_active), the system Stores the Device Type in the Database

 1. While creating device type the system validates if all required input parameters have been received as listed below for each specific request